 TUITION: $850 per credit hour for master’s level programs; $1,000 PsyD

 Financial Aid assistance and scholarships are available annually.

 Contact the Office of Admissions for additional information.

-All of The Adler School's masters and doctoral programs offered at the Vancouver campus are offered under the written consent of the British Columbia Minister of Advanced Education having undergone a quality assessment process and been found to meet the criteria established by the Ministry.
-Note that prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs.
+Ministry of Advanced Education, Degree Quality Assessment Board (DQAB) - All Adler University programs in Vancouver are offered under the written consent of the British Columbia Minister of Advanced Education having undergone a quality assessment process and been found to meet the criteria established by the Ministry.
+Prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs.

 Master of Counselling Psychology: Art Therapy.

 M.A.: Criminology, Emergency Management Leadership, Industrial & Organizational Psychology, Non-profit Management, Psychology: specialization in Military Psychology.